particle-iot/docs/src/content/reference/device-os/wifi-setup-options.md

 We highly recommend that you limit customer device setup to only setting Wi-Fi credentials.

-Previously, when using the Device Setup SDK for iOS and Android, Wi-Fi setup was mixed in with device firmware upgrade and device claiming.

-Claiming makes the process significantly more complicated because of the need to manage customer accounts and access tokens.
-Product devices no longer need to be claimed, so eliminating this step saves a lot of effort.
+Previously, the device setup SDK mixed in Particle account creation, device claiming, and access token management with Wi-Fi credential setting.
+This significantly increased the complexity of the setup process.

 Likewise, the [web-based Particle device setup](https://setup.particle.io/) and the old Particle mobile apps have features for upgrading Device OS.
 Instead, we recommend that you set up the devices ahead of time with the appropriate Device OS and firmware, which eliminates the need to include that functionality in the mobile app, and also makes the setup process significantly faster for your users.